luyadev/luya/docs/guide/app-blocks.md

 MyBlockAsset::register($this->appView);
 ```

-Now your [[app-assets.md]] is registered in the appliation view object.
+Now your [[app-assets.md]] is registered in the application view object.

-## Register JS or CSS in Block View (inline)
+## Register JS or CSS in block View (inline)

 Sometimes your block needs to pass data to JS (or CSS).
-The easiest way to do that is to register your data in the Blocks View file.
+The easiest way to do that is to register your data in the blocks View file.

 ### JS